-If you allow a parent or child to log into their account via Hosted Account Management, Recurly will send the all Account emails to the email address of the account requesting the change.
+If a parent or child is permitted to log into their account via Hosted Account Management, Recurly will dispatch all Account emails to the email address of the account initiating the change.

-You can remove a parent or change a parent for a child either through the API or through the Admin UI.
+You can remove or change a parent for a child either through the API or the Admin UI.

-When removing a parent from a child account, it's important to be aware that subscriptions on the child account may expire at the next bill date, unless a valid payment method is added to the account.
-You can remove the parent account the same way that you would change the parent, by editing the child account and selecting the "Remove Parent' Option before saving the change.
+When detaching a parent from a child account, bear in mind that subscriptions on the child account may expire at the next bill date, unless a valid payment method is added to the account.
+You can remove the parent account in the same manner as changing the parent, by editing the child account and selecting the 'Remove Parent' option before saving the change.

-When a parent account is removed, the account effectively is no longer a child account.
-This means that all charges and subscriptions will be billed using the billing information on the account.
-If the account had existing billing information on its account (child billing information that existed while it was a child), any active subscriptions will attempt to renew at next bill date using this billing information.
-If billing information does not succeed, active subscriptions will go through the normal dunning process.
+Upon removal of a parent account, the child account effectively becomes independent.
+This implies that all charges and subscriptions will be billed using the billing information on the account.
+If the account had existing billing information (child billing information that existed while it was a child), any active subscriptions will attempt to renew at the next bill date using this billing information.
+If the billing process fails, active subscriptions will undergo the standard dunning process.

-Going forward, the account will not be included in the Account Hierarchy Overview page nor included in the count of children for that parent.
-Accounts - Export will also reflect that the account has been modified and no longer has a parent account associated with it.
+Moving forward, the account will no longer appear in the Account Hierarchy Overview page nor be included in the count of children for that parent.
+The Accounts - Export will also indicate that the account has been modified and no longer has a parent account associated with it.

-Whenever a parent account is changed for a child, the child account will no longer be associated with the previous parent.
-You cannot make changes to the parent of an account if there are invoices past due.
-This is so that the account is in good standing (invoices paid, refunds issued to old parent if required) prior to changing the billing owner of the child.
+When a parent account is replaced for a child, the child account will lose its association with the previous parent.
+Changes to the parent of an account cannot be made if there are outstanding invoices.
+This ensures that the account is in good standing (invoices paid, refunds issued to old parent if necessary) before altering the billing owner of the child.
 The child will be included in the count of children for the new parent and in the Account Hierarchy Overview page for the new parent and its children.
-The Accounts - Export will also reflect that the account has been modified and has a new parent account associated with it.
+The Accounts - Export will also indicate that the account has been modified and has a new parent account associated with it.

-If the child account Bills to Parent, any charge or credit invoices will be created on the parent account.
-Charge invoices will bill using the new parent account's billing information.
+If the child account is set to bill to the parent, any charge or credit invoices will be created on the parent account.
+Charge invoices will be billed using the new parent account's billing information.

-If a child account has an active subscription that is billed using usage based billing and the you change the bill-to-account (e.g previously billed to Parent A and now bills to Parent B) in the middle of the current billing cycle, there are a few things that you should note if you decide to do so :
+If a child account has an active subscription that is billed using usage based billing and you change the bill-to-account (e.g., previously billed to Parent A and now bills to Parent B) in the middle of the current billing cycle, there are a few things to note if you decide to do so:

-If you do not want the previous parent to be invoiced for unbilled usage when terminating the subscription mid-cycle, we recommend that you zero-out the usage prior to terminating.
+If you do not want the previous parent to be invoiced for unbilled usage when terminating the subscription mid-cycle, we recommend that you zero-out the usage prior to termination.

-If you decide to add, change, or remove a parent from an account, it's important to understand how that will affect any existing subscriptions and/or past invoices on the impacted account.
-In particular, how an existing subscription(s) is invoiced, if a subscription change is made during the middle of the billing cycle.
+When adding, changing, or removing a parent from an account, it's crucial to understand how this will impact any existing subscriptions and/or past invoices on the affected account.
+Specifically, how an existing subscription(s) is invoiced if a subscription change is made during the middle of the billing cycle.

 Having a different original billing owner can occur in 3 ways: